1951 Lafayette Leopards football team

 The 1951 Lafayette Leopards football team was an American football team that represented Lafayette College in the Middle Three Conference during the 1951 college football season.
-In its third and final season under head coach Maurice J. "Clipper" Smith, the team compiled a 1–7 record.
+In its third and final season under head coach Clipper Smith, the team compiled a 1–7 record.
 Melvin Everingham and Gordon Patrizio were the team captains.
 The team played home games at Fisher Field in Easton, Pennsylvania.